"

 холодне́е ‘colder’

-C. There are several adjectives, however, that have neither of the above forms and they, like the first 4, must just be memorized.
-The nice thing, though, is these comparative forms look a lot like the basic adjectives.
+C. There are several adjectives that have neither of the above forms and they, like the first 4, must be memorized.
 They have what are called ‘stem mutations’.
-Yikes!
-Frankenstein, like adjectives!

-You will learn a few of these this unit and they will be part of your active vocabulary.
-Exercises on the following pages will have you practice these forms:
+You will learn just a few of these this unit and they should be part of your active vocabulary.

 высо́кий » вы́ше ‘taller / higher’